Psychotherapy Training and Accreditation

 Tim holds a BSc (Hons) Degree in Counselling and Psychotherapy from PCI College, validated by Middlesex University London.
 Tim also holds a Bachelor of Science from the University of Limerick.
 He engages in both personal and professional development by attending regular workshops and training courses to keep himself up to date with new developments in his areas of interest and expertise.

-Tim is a fully accredited member of the Irish Association for Counselling and Psychotherapy (IACP) and attends regular supervision in line with the professional standards of the IACP.
+Tim, whose practice is titled Positive Purpose Therapy, is a fully accredited member of the Irish Association for Counselling and Psychotherapy (IACP) and attends regular supervision in line with the professional standards of the IACP.

 On life’s path, we all encounter difficulties; the support and guidance of an unbiased objective person can often be the difference to overcoming life’s challenges or languishing beneath their weight.
 At the heart of good psychotherapy is the alliance built up between therapist and client.
 Through a collaborative, open and honest relationship in therapy clients have the opportunity for personal growth and positive change.